advertise

 1. Women: Lavender, Blue and Green!

 Are you planning for web design specialized for women?
 Don't ever think to use colours such as gray or brown.
 Based on the researches, about 35% of women have favoured blue, 23% love lavender and 14% like Green.
 Interestingly, 23% of women hate orange, and 33% and 17% don't like brown and gray, respectively.
+Talking statically, utilizing colours like blue, green, and lavender is clever enough to gain a woman's attention.
+Voila!

 2. Men Have a Lot in Common with Women, Because They Love Blue and Green too!